wearebeatcode/POEditorSwift/README.md

 ## TODOs

 Before declaring this library in beta version there's still some work to do:
-- [] Unit test the whole library
+- [ ] Unit test the whole library
+- [ ] Add Travis CI
+- [ ] Add swiftlint
-- [] I'm sure that this list is longer but i don't know how to fill it
+- [ ] I'm sure that this list is longer but i don't know how to fill it

 ## Author